Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save

 As befits its name, the Gateway of India serves as a great starting point for explorations further afield – or just next door, in the case of the Taj Mahal Hotel.
 This is one of India’s finest and most luxurious hotels, the scale of which must be seen to be believed.
 It’s actually two distinct buildings – the Palace and the Tower – and the over-arching theme is Indio-Saracenic, a style favoured by British architects working in India at the time.
 It’s the hotel of choice for visiting dignitaries and maharajas (Indian princes), and many a Bollywood star has been known to hang their hat in the finest of the hotel’s 285 rooms and suites.

 Imagine yourself arriving at the Gateway of India – then go on and do it.
-Select the Tigers base itinerary or add Mumbai to the Classic and Heritage itineraries and spend your free time marvelling at this impressive monument.
+Start with the Ultimate Tigers base itinerary or click the 'Beach Escape' button to add Mumbai and Goa to the Golden Triangle & Tigers or Taj, Raj & Tigers itinerary and spend your free time marvelling at this impressive monument.

 The Gateway of India is almost at the southernmost tip of Mumbai, on the coast.
 It’s a 2.5km rickshaw ride from Chhatrapati Shivaji Terminal and 2.4km from Churchgate, the southern terminus on the western line of the Mumbai Suburban Railway.